wdporter/i-am-that-vuepress/86-the-unknown-is-the-home-of-the-real/readme.md

 **M:**&ensp;Good enough.
 Look at yourself steadily — it is enough.
 The door that locks you in is also the door that lets you out.
-The ‘I am’ is the door.
+The “I Am” is the door.
 Stay at it until it opens.
 As a matter of fact, it is open, only you are not at it.
 You are waiting at the non-existent painted doors, which will never open.